BuildingAtom/project-pages/index.markdown

 In order to keep the comma there, we added the -.
 This is what happens:
 {% include util/icons icon='github' icon-library='simpleicons' %}
-, when you don't have it.
+, when you don't have it (notice the space).

-And if you have mathjax enabled in `_config.yml`, you can even add latex:
+And if you have mathjax enabled in `_config.yml` or in the Front Matter as it is here, you can even add latex:

 $$
 \begin{align*}